 The next section of a basic roll forming machine is the cut off press, where the metal is cut to a pre-determined length.
 Due to the speed at which the machine works and the fact that it is a continuously working machine, flying die cut-off techniques are not uncommon.
 The final section is the exit station, where the finished part exits the machine onto a roller conveyor or table, and is manually moved.

-Roll Forming Machine Developments Roll formersrollformers
+Roll Forming Machine Developments Roll formers

 Today’s roll forming machines feature computer-aided tooling designs.
 By incorporating CAD/CAM systems into the roll forming equation, machines function at their maximum potential.
 Computer controlled programming provides roll forming machines with an internal “brain” that catches product imperfections, minimizing damage and waste.